Raziz1/Raziz1/README.md

 <p>
   <img width="250" align='Right' src="https://github.com/Raziz1/Raziz1/blob/main/icon/Icon.png? raw=true">
 </p>
-Speed Trap is my second game released on the Google Playstore.
-Speed Trap is a 3D, arcade, police chase game designed in Unity using the C# language.
-It includes day/night cycles, animations, particle effects, and numerous vehicles for the player.
-It also contains a highscore leaderboard that is actively updated throught the internet.
-This is my second game to be monetized through the use of ads (Google Admob) and is still actively being update.
+EvoBorne is was my first android game developped for the Google Playstore.
+Evoborne is an extremly simple space arcade shooter.
+Evoborne was created in Android studio using the processing core, Box2D, and Controlp5 library.
+Evoborne is monetized with ads through Google Admob to help the player unlock an arsenal of ships.
 Be sure to check it out and give it a rating